www-splitcells-net/net.splitcells.network/doc/objectives.md

 1. Let the user actively agree to changes that might cause problems.
    The user should thereby informed of possible problems that might occur.
 ## Non Objectives
-1. This framework only provides a minimal set of administration scripts.
+1. This framework only provides a minimal a framework for system administration.
-   Additional function should be provided by other projects that depend on this project in order to make the organization easier.
+   System specific programs are provided by other projects.

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.